 Gangster wannabes …

-Update: We can't tell for sure, but it looks like Lebron James and the Miami Heat have come down on the hoodie issue that Geraldo Rivera so trenchantly raised this morning.
-James just posted a dramatic picture on his Twitter of he and his teammates sporting hoodies, with the hashtags #Stereotyped, #WeAreTrayvonMartin, #Hoodies, and #WeWantJustice.
+Update: We can’t tell for sure, but it looks like Lebron James and the Miami Heat have come down on the hoodie issue that Geraldo Rivera so trenchantly raised this morning.
+James just posted a dramatic picture on his Twitter of he and his teammates sporting hoodies.
+The tweet bore the hashtags #Stereotyped, #WeAreTrayvonMartin, #Hoodies, and #WeWantJustice.